Blog

 Even though it is part of the Skilled Worker route, the Health and Care visa comes with its own set of unique benefits:

 • Reduced visa fees.
 Health and Care Visa applicants pay reduced application fees (all visa fees are listed here).
-This visa fee reduction also applies to partners and dependants of Health and Care Visa applicants.
+This visa fee reduction also applies to partners and dependents of Health and Care Visa applicants.

 • No healthcare immigration surcharge.
 In addition to the reduced visa fee, applicants and their families (defined as partners and children but not extended families) are exempt from paying the health surcharge that usually applies to overseas visa applicants.